|

 - Managing comments in a Spreadsheet control

-- Spreadsheet control: Handling a file containing several worksheets programmatically
+- Spreadsheet control: programmed handling of a file containing several spreadsheets

 - Properties specific to Spreadsheet controls